Updated: Jul 21, 2022

-We also had time to tour a little, and we were struck again by the superabundance of beauty that blesses that little corner of the world.
+I also had time to tour a little, and I was struck again by the superabundance of beauty that blesses that little corner of the world.
 Central Park—from its thick northern wildness to its meticulous southern cultivation.
 The High Line—abandoned railway track turned into a sweet green space literally above the urban fray.
 The Met and the Frick and MOMA and the rest of New York’s astounding homes for astounding art.

-We happened to visit New York this year at the end of Pride Month.
+I happened to visit New York at the end of Pride Month.
 And the climax of World Pride celebrations was held this year, yes, in New York City, on Times Square.
-Lucky us: our hotel was just off Times Square, selected to be close to where our son was to perform.
+Lucky me: my hotel was just off Times Square, selected to be close to where our son was to perform.

 Well, there was beauty on display in Times Square, too.
 Pride has apparently become a generic “license to display,” whatever your sexual and gender affirmations, and there were beautiful bodies on display.
 Everywhere one looked, and everywhere one tried to look away, too.